tomcsvan/alpha-tests/README.md

 ## Notes
 - This is an internal module (NDA protected)
-- No logic orexecution layer included
+- No logic or execution layer included

 ## Status
 Early-stage development.
 Internal use only.